 On March 18, 2011, Respondent filed her Rule 4(c) Report, wherein she argued both that the claim was untimely filed and that Petitioner had failed to carry her burden of proof under Althen v.
 Sec'y of HHS, 418 F.3d 1274, 1278 (Fed.
 Cir.
 2005).
-Resp't's Report at 4-8, ECF No. 12.
-As to the first argument, Respondent argued that the medical evidence "suggests that the first manifestation of [Petitioner]'s condition was sometime in late summer or early fall of 2007," which would have been more than three years prior to the initiation of her claim.
-Id. at 4.
-Respondent asserted that unless petitioner "can provide evidence that the first manifestation of Petitioner's condition was after November 8, 2007, this claim is time-barred."
+Resp't's Report at 4-8, ECF No. 11.
+Specifically, Respondent argued that Petitioner had not submitted an expert report or medical literature to support the assertion that the HPV vaccine caused Petitioner's POI, and "[n]one of her treating physicians attributed her problem to the vaccine."
+Id. at 6.
+Furthermore, "although Petitioner stopped menstruating after she had received three HPV vaccinations, her last menstrual period was in December 2009, two and a half years after the first vaccination and more than a year after the third."
 Id.
-As to the second argument, Respondent noted that Petitioner had not submitted an expert report or medical literature to support her assertion that the HPV vaccine caused Petitioner's POI and "[n]one of her treating physicians attributed her problem to the vaccines."
-Id. at 6.
+Respondent asserted that there was "no basis" in the record to establish this as a temporally appropriate time frame to associate Petitioner's vaccinations and her illness.
+Resp't's Report at 6.
 Respondent additionally noted that Petitioner's sister suffered from the same condition, which "strongly suggests that there may be a genetic cause."
 Id.
-In Respondent's view, Petitioner's claim was "based entirely on a 'post hoc ergo propter hoc' line of reasoning (i.e., [her] symptoms started after the vaccinations, therefore they were caused by the vaccinations)."
-Id. at 7.
+In Respondent's view, Petitioner's claim was "based entirely on a 'post hoc ergo propter hoc' line of reasoning (i.e., her symptoms started after the vaccinations, therefore they were caused by the vaccinations)."
+Id.